haruue/FCM-for-Mojo/README_EN.md

 # Add basic authenticate
 For safe reason, use OKHTTP protect [Mojo-WebQQ](https://github.com/sjdy521/Mojo-Webqq) back end, see more in [haruue's pull request](https://github.com/RikkaW/FCM-for-Mojo/pull/4).

-For more details about the Nginx configuration, see [Nginx official document].
+For more details about the Nginx configuration, see [Nginx official document](https://nginx.org/en/docs/http/ngx_http_auth_basic_module.html).

 Generate a key with OpenSSL in Linux: